Melbourne at the Crossroads: Harnessing Urban Planning to Relieve Housing Stress & Inequality

 Hosted by Chris Gallagher

 We are delighted to welcome Dr Marcus Spiller and Peter Seamer AM to Melbourne Forum for this panel discussion, part of our new Melbourne Series.
+It promises to be an interesting discussion as they have different perspectives on where to best absorb more development in our city.

 Dr Marcus Spiller is a founding partner at SGS Economics & Planning Pty Ltd. He has more than 40 years’ experience in public policy analysis as an urban economist.
+His expertise covers metropolitan planning and governance, housing policy, infrastructure funding and the productivity of cities and regions.

 Marcus is a principal contributor and co-editor of two books covering metropolitan governance, and infrastructure funding and management.

-Marcus is an honorary Associate Professor at the University of Melbourne.
+He is an honorary Associate Professor at the University of Melbourne.

-His service has been recognised by being made a Member of the Order of Australia for significant service to urban and regional planning and design, to public administration, and to local government.
+He was made a Member of the Order of Australia for significant service to urban and regional planning and design, to public administration, and to local government.

 In another instalment of our Melbourne Series, join our expert panel for this vital conversation about Melbourne's future.